HackYourFuture/databases/README.md

 Note: Make sure you select the right operating system: MacOS, Windows or Ubuntu/Linux.

+> For a step-by-step tutorial, check out this MySQL [tutorial](http://www.mysqltutorial.org/getting-started-with-mysql/)

 After you've finished installing the software, open it through your command line interface:

 - Windows users should use `Microsoft MySQL Command Line client`.